 - People with gastrointestinal issues that cause significant fat malabsorption.

 - People who are underweight.
 Please note that this is a relative contraindication because the ketogenic diet often, but not always, induces some weight loss.
 So, if you don’t have much weight to spare, it can push you into the “underweight” category, which isn’t ideal for overall health.
 However, if you are underweight and committed to trying a ketogenic diet, then I strongly recommend working with a healthcare professional who can build a personalized keto nutrition plan for you to ensure you maintain your weight.

 - Women who are pregnant or breastfeeding.
 Pregnancy and breastfeeding are not the time to implement a keto diet because the diet may adversely affect fetal development and breast milk supply, respectively.

 - Most pre-menopausal, menstruating women are not good candidates for a ketogenic diet.
 In these women, a ketogenic diet can drive hormone imbalances.
 Pre-menopausal women typically need a moderate-carb diet to support healthy sex and stress hormone levels and to optimize fertility.

 Supplements for Supporting Ketosis

-The diuresis (extra urine production) that accompanies nutritional ketosis can cause a depletion of electrolytes, resulting in uncomfortable symptoms such as headaches and muscle cramps.
-If you choose to implement a ketogenic diet in your Lyme disease recovery, I recommend supplementing daily with a keto-friendly electrolyte powder such as Ultima Replenisher.
+The diuresis (extra urine production) that is triggered by nutritional ketosis can deplete electrolytes, resulting in uncomfortable symptoms such as headaches and muscle cramps.
+If you choose to try a ketogenic diet for Lyme recovery, I recommend taking an electrolyte supplement daily.
+LMNT is an excellent keto-friendly electrolyte.